A quadratically enriched count of rational curves: Abstract

 \section{Abstract}

 We define a quadratically enriched count of rational curves in a given divisor class passing through a collection of points on a del Pezzo surface $S$ of degree $\geq 3$ over a perfect field $k$ of characteristic $\neq 2,3.$ When $S$ is $\mathbb{A}^1$-connected, the count takes values in the Grothendieck-Witt group $\GW(k)$ of quadratic forms over $k$ and depends only on the divisor class and the fields of definition of the points.
-More generally, the count is a morphism from the sheaf of connected components of tuples of points on $S$ with given fields of definition to the Grothendieck-Witt sheaf.
+More generally, the count is a section of the Grothendieck-Witt sheaf evaluated on $\pi_0^{\mathbb{A}^1}$ of the restriction of scalars of $S$ corresponding to the fields of definition of the points.
 We also treat del Pezzo surfaces of degree $2$ under certain conditions.
 The curve count defined in the present work recovers Gromov-Witten invariants when $k = \mathbb{C}$ and Welschinger invariants when $k = \mathbb{R}.$

 To obtain an invariant curve count, we define a quadratically enriched degree for an algebraic map $f$ of $n$-dimensional smooth schemes over a field $k$ under appropriate hypotheses.
 For example, $f$ can be proper, generically finite and oriented over the complement of a subscheme of codimension $2.$ This degree is compatible with F. Morel's $\GW(k)$-valued degree of an $\A^1$-homotopy class of maps between spheres.
 For $k \subseteq \mathbb{C}$, this produces an enrichment of the topological degree of a map between manifolds of the same dimension.